MikeMoolenaar/RATH-stack/README.md

-# Rust + HTMX playground
+# RATH Stack playground
 Demo application for the RATH stack (Rust, Axum, Turso Htmx).

+The app runs at https://rust-api-plus-htmx.fly.dev/.
+It can take up to 20 seconds to respond for the first request, because the Turso db and Fly.io app automaticly scale down to 0.

 ## Getting started
 Setup: